FortyTwoFortyTwo/BuyGame/README.md

 ## Database
 The DJango's model relational database is used.

-The application uses 3 databases to store list of games, 'Product', 'Category' and 'Platform'.
+3 databases are used to store list of games, 'Product', 'Category' and 'Platform'.

+2 databases are used to store list of items bought from users, 'Order' and 'OrderLineItem'

+1 database are used to store player profiles, 'UserProfile'

 #### Product
 - category (Foreign key for 'Category' assigned to it)